 So, where do you get started?

 First, familiarise yourself with the Chinese digital marketplace.
 China has a thriving e-commerce industry and is the world's largest e-commerce market.
+In fact, China is one of the world’s fastest growing e-commerce markets and has been top in e-commerce retail sales globally for some time, driving the Asia-Pacific region to account for 62.6% of all digital sales (around $2.4 trillion) (source).
 China now constitutes approximately 40% of the world's e-commerce transactions currently taking place in China.
 Whilst the channels may be different, many of the e-commerce concepts will be familiar to those who already sell online internationally.

 Selecting a few of the most suitable channels to market and sell your products to Chinese consumers is key to ensuring you use your investment wisely and don't spread yourself too thin as a new market entrant.